 When it comes to buying a first home, saving a deposit is hard work – and it takes time.

-A guarantor home loan can be a way to get into the market sooner.
+A guarantor home loan works as a way to get into the market sooner.
 You may only need a small deposit.
 In some cases, you may not need a deposit at all.

 That’s because a guarantor – usually a family member, offers equity in their own home as additional security for your loan.